 Tap.
 Beep.
 Approved.

-The three steps to a contactless payment take less than 5 seconds and are so easy that your toddler could pay for your morning coffee with a flick of their tiny wrist.
+The three steps to a contactless payment take less than five seconds and are so easy that a toddler could pay for morning (decaf) coffee with a flourish of their tiny wrist.

 Although the popularity of this method of payment has been growing for years—it was responsible for in payments in 2019 in Canada alone — it’s been rapidly gaining steam in the wake of the global pandemic.

 Amid concerns about picking up the virus on shared surfaces, contactless payments increasingly appeal to all generations, not just tech-savvy millennials and Generation Z. In fact, a study found that contactless payments now account for almost half of all transactions.
 In response to this change in consumer behaviour, the tap limits for Mastercard, Visa, and Amex were raised from $100 to $250 to make it more convenient to pay for larger purchases.

 If you’re still inserting your credit card and punching in a PIN or pulling out bills and coins to pay for purchases, you might want to understand how contactless payments can make your life easier and, possibly, safer.

 ‘Contactless payment’ refers to the act of paying for a purchase by tapping a microchipped credit or debit card onto a card reader.
 Information from the microchip in the card is transmitted through radio frequency antenna and the terminal sends an authorization request to the issuing bank, coordinating a response in seconds.
 There’s no need to enter a PIN or sign on the terminal or a paper receipt to complete the transaction.

 Another form of contactless payment is the mobile or digital payment.
 Consumers with a mobile wallet (an app that securely stores the bank details of a credit or debit card) can hover their smartphone, smartwatch, or other payment device over the card reader and complete the transaction the same way they would by tapping their card.
 No contact required.